aiidateam/aiida-core/docs/source/developer_guide/plugins/documenting.rst

         make

  #.
 Host your documentation online on ReadTheDocs_.
     Simply sign up and import your project.
-Make sure toadd the path to the requirements file ``docs/requirements_for_rtd.txt`` and the Python
+Make sure to add the path to the requirements file ``docs/requirements_for_rtd.txt`` and the Python
     configuration file ``docs/source/conf.py`` in Admin => Advanced settings.